 And there was more.
 I completed a bush pilot course in South Africa.
 I joined the editorial staff of the Dutch Airline Pilots Association and wrote voluntarily for their magazine.
 To obtain a certificate that would increase my chances on the German pilot market, I completed a German language course.
 I trained regularly on an expensive Boeing 737 simulator, to be ready anytime for an assessment.
 I kept my license and medical valid.
 For two years my whole life revolved around getting a pilot job at an airline.
 All my time, money and energy went there.
 I was only living for the future.

-Then one day, in september 2012, I got the invitation for an assessment at the airline I am currently flying for.
+Then one day, in september 2012, I got the invitation for an assessment at a big European passenger airline.
 I knew that my time was now, otherwise maybe never.
 I felt a lot of pressure.
 But the night before the assessment I slept ten hours nonstop!
 I was so tired of preparing, and at the same time relaxed; I knew I had done everything I possibly could to prepare.
 I was ready.
 With this attitude I started my simulator assessment.
 My nerves did not ruin things for me, and I flew the best assessment I could think of.
 This was followed by an hour of technical an personal questions.

 To conclude the interview I got a firm handshake from the captain that had assessed me.
 He told me to start preparing for my type-rating on the Boeing 737: I had the job!
 This in now 4 years ago, and to recall this day still brings the biggest smile on my face.
 For those of you out there working hard to get a job, maybe for several years already: don’t give up!
 Keep working hard, keep improving.
 Many of us have been in this situation.
 Keep faith that you will get to that flight deck seat: you will, but it takes constant work, and the right attitude.